Siljo77/git-hooks/README.md

     4. Once you've resolved the issues, run the pre-commit run --all-files command again to ensure all the hooks pass successfully.

     5. Finally, you can now commit your changes using your regular Git workflow.
 The pre-commit hooks will automatically run before each commit to ensure the code meets the defined standards.

+5. Updating hooks automatically ¶

+    You can update your hooks to the latest version automatically by running pre-commit autoupdate.
+By default, this will bring the hooks to the latest tag on the default branch